readysetliqd/readysetliqd/README.md

 - 👋 Hi, I’m @readysetliqd
 - 👀 I’m interested in trading forex, commodities, cryptocurrencies, and stocks.
-I intend to build out tools that will help my trading.
+I'm building out tools for my trading.
-- 🌱 I’m currently learning Golang and Python
+- 🌱 I’m currently learning Golang, Python, and PSQL
-- 💞️ I’m looking to collaborate on ... anything really, but I don't know anything yet
+- 💞️ I’m looking to collaborate on anything related to "web3" or trading
 - 📫 You can reach me on Twitter @readysetliqd

 <!---